cs61/cs61-lectures/datarep9/README.md

 checksum of the standard input, use a command line such as `echo Hello world |
 ./attackme`.

 1\.
 Examine the `attackme.cc` code.
-Describe in your own words `attackme`’s checksum is computed.
+Describe in your own words how `attackme` computes checksums.

 2\.
 Sketch a picture of `attackme`’s memory at the point that the `checksum` function returns.
 Which variables are located in which segments of memory?
 Use